Curing Chronic Constipation Naturally

 Stop eating refined white flour products

 White flour is like putting glue in your stomach.
 It does not move through like whole grain flour that has fiber.
 If you cannot wean yourself off refined white flour products completely, at least look for the "whole grain" blends.
 At least you'll be getting some whole grain goodness in with the refined white flour glue with those hybrid breads.
-My nephews like WhiteWheat, one such example of hybrid bread that has more fiber.
+My nephews like WhiteWheat, one such example of hybrid bread that

 Reduce Meat Consumption: